dbwebb-se/webtec/example/php/pagecontroller-exercise/README.md

 1. Create a histogram for the dices rolled and show it together with the statistics on the dice rolls.

 A histogram shows how many times the dice has rolled 1, 2, 3, 4, 5 and 6 eyes.
-A simple histogram could look like this for a serie of rolls 1, 1, 2, 3, 5, 6, 6.
+A simple histogram could look like this for a serie of rolls 1, 1, 2, 3, 5, 6, 6, 6.

 1. `**`
 2. `*`
 3. `*`
 4.
 5. `*`
-6. `**`
+6. `***`

 You can create the histogram as you wish.
 Use plain figures, some text graphic, use form elements for graphic or even more advanced.
-Its fine to make the plain and simple choice, its just a matter of the visualisation.
+It is fine to make the plain and simple choice, it is just a matter of the visualisation.

 Read more on [`$_SESSION` in the manual](https://www.php.net/manual/en/reserved.variables.session.php).